LeshanDaFo/SMON-RelocatableSourceCode/README.md

 I add a new function to the source code, with this function it is possible to show the RAM under the ROM in the area from $A000 to $FFFF

+To compile it use uncomment the RAM or RAM1 in the source code.

+RAM is the PLUS version with the extended function.
+RAM1 is the ILOC version with the extended function.

+The Trace commands are not implemented now, and therefor removed.
+The B-command to show generate basic data lines is removed.

+To change the address $01 you can use the B-command For example:  B37 switch to normal status, B34 switch to RAM

 ## SMON relocatable source code
 #### With the help of this source code you can build your own personal SMON-version